Overview

 Courses

-Important updates to Part-time Studies
+Important updates to Flexible Learning

 Please note: part-time programs and courses are open enrolment and although we make every effort to accommodate demand, course registration cannot be guaranteed in every semester.
 High demand courses fill quickly and may result in students unable to register for a course that semester.
 Courses may also be cancelled due to low enrolment.